 (5) Light trespass.
 Light trespass into the night sky and onto neighboring properties shall be prevented through the use of such techniques as horizontally mounted lamps with reflectors, glass, polycarbonate or acrylic refractors, louvered optics, and house-side shields.

-(C) Residential street lights Street lighting within any residential development shall comply with the following design criteria or its equivalent as determined by the Board of Zoning Appeals or Plan Commission:
+(C) Streetlights.
+Street lighting shall comply with the following design criteria and be required as described herein:

-(1) The street lighting shall be adequate to light all road intersections, curves, cul-de-sacs, and entrances intoand within a development.(2) Lighting units which shall include a pole, luminaire, and all other necessary parts and equipment, shall be placed at a minimum of every 200 to 250 feet on property lines staggered on opposite sides of the street and at intersections, curves, cul-de-sacs, and entrances to any development.
+(1) Street lighting shall be adequate to light all road intersections, curves, cul-de-sacs, and entrances into, along, and within a development.

 (2) Light column foundations shall extend no more than four inches above finish grade, unless otherwise approved by the Zoning Administrator, and shall be installed in accordance to the Building Code and/or manufacturer specifications.

 (3) Luminaire light source shall be composed of high-power LEDs, or Light Emitting Diodes.